Mike Jackson (footballer, born 1973)

 Michael James Jackson (born 4 December 1973) is an English football manager and former professional footballer.
-He is a first team coach for Burnley and has served as caretaker manager of the club in the past.
+He is currently assistant head coach for EFL Championship club Burnley.

 As a player, Jackson was a defender who played in the Football League for Crewe Alexandra, Bury, Preston North End, Tranmere Rovers, Blackpool and Shrewsbury Town.
 He moved into management in 2014 and has been in charge of both Tranmere Rovers and Shrewsbury Town.

 Playing career

 Jackson started his career as a trainee at Crewe Alexandra in 1992.
 He signed for Bury in August 1993 on a free transfer where he stayed until 1997 making 125 league appearances and scoring nine goals.
 In March 1997 he signed for Preston North End for a fee of £125,000.
 In seven years at the club, he made 251 league appearances and scored 17 goals.
 While at Preston, he had a one-month loan spell at Tranmere Rovers from December 2002 to January 2003, having been frozen out of the team at Deepdale by manager Craig Brown.
 In May 2004, he signed for Tranmere on a free transfer, making 84 appearances in two years at the club.

 In June 2006, Jackson joined Blackpool on a free transfer.
 He scored his first goal for Blackpool on 19 August 2006 in a 4–2 league win at Bristol City.
 He became an instrumental part of the Blackpool team and captained the side in their promotion to the English Championship in May 2007.
 Jackson picked up an injury in February 2008 which kept him out for two months before he made a late-season comeback.
 On 7 May 2008, however, he was released by Blackpool.
 After his goal against Bristol City, he scored further goals against Norwich City in the FA Cup and Southend United in the League Cup.

 On 23 June 2008, it was reported that Jackson was about to sign a two-year contract with Shrewsbury Town.
 The transfer was completed the following day, along with the club record transfer for Grant Holt.
 Jackson was a regular in the Shrewsbury side, notably scoring in a 7–0 win over Gillingham, but did not play again after a 3–1 defeat away at Luton Town on 21 February 2009.

 It was announced on 13 January 2010 that Jackson had retired from playing due to a persistent knee injury, as a specialist advised him not to risk his long-term health by continuing, but he was to remain at the club until the end of the 2009–10 season in a coaching capacity.